-The results were analysed using SPSS for Windows; version 16 (SPSS Inc., Chicago IL, USA).
+The results were analysed using statistical products for social scientist (SPSS) for Windows; version 16 (SPSS Inc., Chicago IL, USA).
 Treatment means were separated using least significant difference (LSD), and treatments effects were declared significant at 1 % and 5 % level of probability.
 Pearson product-moment correlation analysis was also carried out to establish relationships where necessary.

+CHAPTER FOUR

-CHAPTER FOUR EFFECT OF BIOCHAR AND POULTRY MANURE ON SELECTED CHEMICAL PROPERTIES OF A HIGHLY WEATHERED TROPICAL SOIL
+EFFECT OF BIOCHAR AND POULTRY MANURE ON SELECTED CHEMICAL PROPERTIES OF A HIGHLY WEATHERED TROPICAL SOIL